Photo Credit Maral Rabbit Photography

 - Give him time and space to process difficult emotions and tough decisions without pressuring him to talk if he is not ready.

 - Keep vulnerable and sensitive information confidential (unless there are severe problems and you are speaking to a counselor/appropriate mentor/the police).

 - Be flexible and able to roll with changes and challenges that inevitably come up in life.
 Your stress level greatly impacts everyone in the family, including your husband.

 - Believe in him.
 Seek to have faith in him as much as possible.

 - Don’t compare him to other men, even in your heart.

-- Accept him and let him know you appreciate the man he is and that you are not trying to change him.
+- Accept him and let him know you appreciate the man he is and that you are not trying to change or control him.
 He is not your “project.”

 - Receive compliments, love, acts of service, and gifts from him graciously.

-- Relax with him and be his friend.
+- Relax with him, enjoy him, and be his friend.